JeroenvO/html5-colorpicker/README.md

 * centerX, centerY -> define a custom center position for the colorpicker.
 The center of the canvas is default
 * drawInterval	   -> number of milliseconds between drawing. default is 10ms = 100hz.
 The real speed depends on the browser and computer.
 * scale			 -> set the scale of the colorpicker.
 This is the number of pixels the arc for value is thick.
 When not set, it adapts to the canvas size: scale = min(w,h) / 10.
+* autoStartDraw	->Start the drawing timer when the colorpicker is made, this is default.
+Set it to false if the colorpicker is hidden, and then start the drawing manually with colorpicker.startDraw().
+This way the colorpicker doesn't use CPU when it is not visible.

 ## functions ##
 * onColorChange 	 -> callback on dragging the handles